Wishing you knew more about Aboriginal culture? Search no more.

 A new methodology to calculate the life expectancy gap

-Consequently, in May 2009, the ABS introduced a new methodology to “better compensate for a significant undercount of Indigenous death records” .
+Consequently, in May 2009, the Australian Bureau of Statistics introduced a new methodology to "better compensate for a significant undercount of Indigenous death records".

-The new “experimental figures” released by the ABS show the life expectancy gap has narrowed , from 20 years previously to approximately 10 years in 2007 and 8 years in 2017.
+The new "experimental figures" released by the ABS show the life expectancy gap has narrowed, from previously 20 years to approximately 10 years in 2007 and 8 years in 2017.

 A gap of either 10 or 17 years is utterly unacceptable in a country like Australia that prides itself on a fair go for all.— Tom Calma, Aboriginal and Torres Strait Islander Social Justice Commissioner